 1. Have Low-Flow Faucets and Fixtures Installed

-Low-flow faucets and fixtures can be installed to reduce water consumption without compromising water pressure.
+There are low-flow faucets and fixtures you can get installed that use less water without affecting water pressure.

 2. Get a Low-Flush Toilet